svedruziclab/sphinx-website/index.rst

 Biomolecular Structure and Function Group | BioSFGroup
 ======================================================

-    | *My own prejudices are exactly the opposite of the functionalists':* **"If you want to understand function, study structure,"** *I was supposed to have said in my molecular biology days.
+    My own prejudices are exactly the opposite of the functionalists': *"If you want to understand function, study structure,"* [emphasis added] I was supposed to have said in my molecular biology days.
 (I believe I was sailing at the time.)
 I think that one should approach these problems at all levels, as was done in molecular biology.
 Classical genetics is, after all, a black-box subject.
-The important thing was to combine it with biochemistry.* **In nature hybrid species are usually sterile, but in science the reverse is often true.
-Hybrid subjects are often astonishingly fertile, whereas if a scientific discipline remains too pure it usually wilts.**
+The important thing was to combine it with biochemistry. *In nature hybrid species are usually sterile, but in science the reverse is often true.
+Hybrid subjects are often astonishingly fertile, whereas if a scientific discipline remains too pure it usually wilts.* [emphasis added]

-    | -- Franics Crick, `What Mad Pursuit <https://physicstoday.scitation.org/doi/10.1063/1.2811088>`__ (1989)
+-- Franics Crick, `What Mad Pursuit <https://physicstoday.scitation.org/doi/10.1063/1.2811088>`__ (1989)

 **Croatian/hrvatski:** Grupa za strukturu i funkciju biomolekula